 - Social Security survivor benefits are the equivalent of a $476,000 life insurance policy for a worker with young children.

-- About 96% of people aged 20-49 who were working and contributing to Social Security in 2013 have acquired survivorship protection for their children under age 18.
+- About 96% of persons aged 20-49 who were working and contributing to Social Security in 2013 have acquired survivorship protection for their children under age 18.

 Social Security Disability Insurance (SSDI)